Richard Carrier: Public debates and other media

 Carrier has engaged in several formal debates, both online and in person, on a range of subjects, including naturalism, natural explanations of early Christian resurrection accounts, the morality of abortion, and the general credibility of the Bible.
 He debated Michael R. Licona on the Resurrection of Jesus at the University of California, Los Angeles on April 19, 2004.
 Carrier debated atheist Jennifer Roth online on the morality of abortion.
 He has defended naturalism in formal debates with Tom Wanchick and Hassanain Rajabali.
-He has debated David Marshall on the general credibility of the New Testament.
+In 2013, Carrier debated David Marshall on the general credibility of the New Testament.
 His debates on the historicity of Jesus have included professor of religious studies Zeba A. Crook, Christian scholars Dave Lehman and Doug Hamp.